gillianbc/react-udemy-expenses/README.md

 - does not need any info other than that passed in
 - does not mutate anything external, just returns something

 Do not mutate the state or the action.
-Just read from them and return a new object that represents the current state
+Just read from them and return a new object that represents the current state.
+For an array, don't use `state.push(something)` use `state.concat(something)` which will return a new array

 IMHO, the reducer is similar to a resolver in graphql and the actions are like the queries and mutations defined in the schema.